xampos101/xampos101/README.md

 ## 🎓 About Me

-I'm an **Undergraduate Computer Science Student** passionate about developing innovative solutions at the intersection of **Computer Vision**, **Deep Learning**, and **Software Engineering**.
+I'm an **Graduated Computer Science Student** passionate about developing innovative solutions at the intersection of **Computer Vision**, **Deep Learning**, and **Software Engineering**.
 My focus is on creating high-impact systems that solve real-world problems through intelligent automation and advanced visual recognition.

 ```python
 class Developer: